errata-ai/vale.sh/content/en/docs/integrations/jetbrains/index.md

 {{< caption src="img/action.png" width="500px" >}}

-The new action will then appear in your toolbar:
+The new action will now appear in your toolbar:

 {{< caption src="img/toolbar.png" width="500px" >}}

 ### Add a shortcut (optional)

-Go to `Preferences > Keymap > External Tools > Vale`, click "Add Keyboard Shortcut", and enter a shortcut:
+Go to `Preferences > Keymap > External Tools > Vale`, click "Add Keyboard Shortcut", and enter a shortcut of your choice:

 <div class="row row-cols-2">
   <div class="col">